Wednesday, February 22, 2012 Detailed Auto Topics

 A line must have a barb to hold a hose, double clamps will not help

-Cutting a metal line and clamping a hose to it, is very dangerous.
+Simply cutting the metal line and clamping a hose to it, is very dangerous.
 Transmission fluid is the life-blood of the transmission and under high pressure.
 If the line pops off, the transmission will quickly burn up.
 Transmission fluid is also flammable and presents a hazard if a line comes off.
-Double clamps on a line without a barb, are useless and should not be attempted.
+Double clamps on a line without a barb, will not help.
+We must provide a something to keep the hose from slipping off.

 a compression fitting may be used to create a hose barb

 Transmission hose is a specialized product, designed to resist petroleum, heat and pressure.
-Only a hose that specifies, "for transmission use," should be used.
-The hose needs to be properly routed and secured to avoid chaffing and cutting.
+We should only use a hose that specifies, "for transmission use."
+The clamp is equally important and many hose clamps are substandard.
+A name-brand hose clamp is a good investment.

 improper installation can cause damage to other components